How to Get Cell Service and Internet in National Parks (2026)

 Wi-Fi in Yellowstone National Park

-You can technically get Wi-Fi in Yellowstone National Park, but it only in Yellowstone National Park Lodges and similar places to stay.
+You can technically get Wi-Fi in Yellowstone National Park, but it is only available in Yellowstone National Park Lodges and similar places to stay.

-Important note: in these rural areas, access to the internet is “limited to one device at a time, per room,”4 according to the Yellowstone National Park Lodge’s website.
-We suggest downloading any movies you’re hoping to watch after a day’s adventuring before you arrive.
+Important note: in these rural areas, internet access is "limited to one device at a time, per room," 4 according to the Yellowstone National Park Lodge's website.
+We suggest downloading any movies you plan to watch after a day of adventuring before you arrive.

 Here's a list of places in Yellowstone where you can rely on getting an internet connection, though not all have Wi-Fi: